-As we creep closer and closer to Fall I start to think about slow cooker soups.
-There is nothing quite like walking into your house and knowing that dinner is ready and it smells delicious!
+There is nothing quite like walking into your house and knowing that dinner is ready and it smells amazing!

 I am not sure there is anything better than coming home to a hot bowl of soup that is ready when you are.
 You don’t have to stress about standing by the stove or figuring out what to have for dinner!